kef7/GoogleReCaptcha.Core/ReadMe.md

 ## License

 This library/package is license under the [`Don't Be A Dick` public license](https://github.com/kef7/GoogleReCaptcha.Core/blob/main/LICENSE.txt).
-So, you know, don't be a one.
+So, you know, don't be one.

 ___